 Consider these Auckland budget travel tips for your first couple days in the city – and most importantly, don’t stay too long – there is too much to see outside of NZ’s largest city.

-4 ) Consider Buying a Campervan
+4 ) Consider Buying a Car or Campervan

 You won’t realize how many of these converted, backpacker-filled vans flock New Zealand’s roads until you’re here yourself.
 If falling asleep to the sound of the surf and waking to the sunrise sounds appealing to you, then a campervan just might be the right mode of transportation for trip.